pchiusano/magicland/blocks.md

 o o o o
 ```

-What comes next in the pattern?
-Does the pattern keep going forever?
+1 point: What comes next in the pattern?
+10 points: Does the pattern keep going forever?
 Why?